 Nymphs are aquatic insects that are still in their underwater stage, not having reached their adult, or flying, stage of life yet.
 Trout have a diet that consists primarily of sub-surface insects (nymphs).

-A key to successful nymphing is being able to know how to get your nymph pattern to the right depth.
-There for it is important to make accurate casts, so as to allow the nymph to sink to the right depth where you believe the fish may be is!
+A key to using nymphing as a successful fishing fly is being able to know how to get your nymph pattern to the right depth.
+Therefore it is important to make accurate casts with these trout flies, so as to allow the nymph to sink to the right depth where you believe the fish may be!

 View 793 more nymphs trout flies for sale

 A wet fly is more an imitation of a stage of life of aquatic insects.
 Many wet fishing flies imitate a struggling nymph as it attempts to reach the surface of the river before hatching.

 These same wet flies also suitably do an impression of dead or drowning insects.
 Either way, one thing about using wet fishing flies for trout fishing is that they generally imitate aquatic insects in motion, moving to the surface or drowning in the water.